linode/docs/docs/guides/security/basics/advanced-ssh-server-security/index.md

 modified: 2017-04-07
 modified_by:
   name: Linode
-title: 'Use Advanced OpenSSH Features to Harden Access to Your Linode'
+title: 'Use Advanced OpenSSH to Harden Access to Your Linode'
 contributor:
   name: Damaso Sanoja
   link: https://github.com/damasosanoja